 Talk with a Summer College Ambassador

 We encourage you or your parents to contact us if you're interested in talking with Summer College alumni.
 Summer College Ambassadors are happy to tell you more about what's it's really like to attend our programs.
-(Also, you might want to check out "Inside Summer College," in which students write about their summer at Cornell.)

 For example, a high school student considering Summer College e-mailed one of our Ambassadors, Gia Crovatin, with a number of questions.
 For your information, below are Gia's answers to his questions.